• Skip to primary navigation

 We’ve already discussed how wet brining saturates meat.
 The amount of brine that is absorbed increases the content of the meat by 40%., much of which is retained during cooking.

-It’s the reason that you don’t see rivers of water leaking from the meat as it cooks.
+It's why you don't see rivers of water leaking from the meat as it cooks.

 Dry brine does the same thing as wet.
-It draws the natural moisture of the meat out, mixes it with the salt on the outside surface of the meat, which then gets re-absorbed back inside.
+It draws the natural moisture of the meat out and mixes it with the salt on the outside surface of the meat, which then gets re-absorbed back inside.

-The resulting brine that is re-absorbed is more concentrated, and it too acts to break down the muscle proteins, stopping them from losing too much liquid as the meat cooks.
+The resulting brine that is re-absorbed is more concentrated and also breaks down the muscle proteins, stopping them from losing too much liquid as the meat cooks.

 How to wet brine meat?